wavesplatform/docs.wavesplatform/docs/en/ride/functions/verifier-function.md

-# Verifier function
+# Verifier Function

 **Verifier function** is a function of a [dApp script](/en/ride/script/script-types/dapp-script) that is responsible for [verification of transactions](/en/blockchain/transaction/transaction-validation) and orders sent from [dApp](/en/blockchain/account/dapp) account.
-Verifier functions does the same as an [account script](/en/ride/script/script-types/account-script).
+The verifier function does the same as an [account script](/en/ride/script/script-types/account-script).

 A dApp script can have only one verifier function.
-It has `@Verifier(tx)` [annotation](/en/ride/functions/annotations), where `tx: Transaction|Order` is a transaction or an order that the function is currently checking.
+The verifier function should be adorned with the `@Verifier(tx)` [annotation](/en/ride/functions/annotations), where `tx: Transaction|Order` is the transaction or the order that the function is currently checking.

 A verifier function has no arguments.